Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Abstract

 \section{Abstract}

-Mars' asymmetric figure~---~with two opposing equatorial elevations~---~stemmed from a frozen tidal bulge raised by a primordial synchronous moon Nerio.
-Nerio's emergence, through {\it in situ} formation or by capture in the disk's remnants, and its synchronisation with Mars' rotation preceded or coincided with crust formation.
-The submoon and antimoon regions hypothetically developed thinner crusts, intensifying tectonics that amplified Mars' triaxiality.
+Mars' asymmetric figure\,---\,with two opposing equatorial elevations\,---\,originated from a frozen tidal bulge raised by a primordial synchronous moon Nerio.
+Nerio's emergence, through in situ accretion or by capture in the disk's remnants, and its synchronisation with Mars' rotation preceded or was coeval with crust formation.
+The submoon and antimoon regions hypothetically developed thinner crusts, intensifying the tectonics that further amplified Mars' triaxiality.

 We investigate Nerio's orbit stability and demise, and its impact on Mars' rotation.
+Nerio may also have been the cause of the tidal rhythmites discovered in Martian sediments.

+We derive a relation governing the orbit evolution of a planet-moon pair under the influence of stellar tides in the planet.
+These tides gradually shrink the orbit of the planet-moon pair, so the synchronous orbit is stable only transiently.
+On reaching a critical separation from the planet, the moon departs synchronism and spirals down, accelerating the planet's spin.

-The synchronous orbit is stable transiently: solar tides adiabatically shrink it, accelerating Mars' rotation.
-This evolution proceeds gradually, so Mars' tidal bulge freezes.
-Following the LHB water delivery and ocean formation, solar tides intensify, making Nerio's synchronous orbit unstable.
-Nerio departs synchronism and spirals down, accelerating Mars' spin.
-Mars' angular velocity at the desynchronisation moment matches its present-day value to the first decimal place.
-This coincidence should not be overinterpreted, as post-desynchronisation evolution included Mars' continued spin-up during Nerio's descent (till Nerio's destruction amid the LHB), followed by Mars' despinning by solar tides.
+The application of this development to Mars and Nerio shows that Mars' rotation rate at the desynchronisation time matches the present-day rate to the first decimal place.
+This coincidence should not be overinterpreted, as post-desynchronisation evolution included Mars' continued spin-up during Nerio's descent until Nerio's destruction amid the LHB, followed by Mars' despinning by solar tides.
 Nerio's reaching the Roche limit intact is questionable.
-Beyond LHB hazards, it would imply Mars' larger spin-up, necessitating $k_2/Q\simeq 7.3$ to allow subsequent despinning to the present-day rate.
+Beyond LHB hazards, it would imply Mars' larger spin-up, necessitating values up to $k_2/Q\simeq 18$ to allow subsequent despinning to the present-day rate.
 Such values may be high even for shallow oceans.

 Absent future evidence supporting such elevated $k_2/Q$ values, Nerio likely perished during the LHB.
-This viewpoint may be reconsidered should new data on Mars' palaeo ocean show up. \\~\\
+This viewpoint may be reconsidered should new data on Mars' palaeo-ocean show up.
+The existence and subsequent demise of Nerio are indirectly confirmed by the presence of rhythmites in Vastitas Borealis and Gale Crater.
+In the course of its post-desynchronisation descent, Nerio was capable of generating tidalites within the palaeo-ocean.
+After Nerio's demise, this generation may have been continued by its massive remnant(s). \\~\\

 \end{@twocolumnfalse} ]